Search This Blog

 242. Undecided by The Masters Apprentices 1966

-Then someone told me you could buy second hand singles through a magazine called the Trading Post.
-I'd never seen it before but there they were .
+Then someone told me you could buy second-hand singles through a magazine called the Trading Post.
+I'd never seen it before but there they were.
 Sixties singles 50 dollars the lot.
 Will seperate.
 I didn't have a phone so I had to bicycle up the phone booth on the top of the hill.
-And I didn't have a car yet so i had to blag a lift.
-But I got to this place in Hawthorn where the seller opened up the suitcase to reveal all these great singles.
+And I didn't have a car yet so I had to blag a lift.
+But I got to this place in Hawthorn where the seller opened the suitcase to reveal all these great singles.
 Picture sleeves.
 A lot of Australian stuff.
 It was a strange feeling knowing all this stuff could be mine.
-I remember feeling quite nervous cos it was a lot of money for me in the mid seventies.
+I remember feeling quite nervous cos it was a lot of money for me in the mid-seventies.
 I was still at school.
 But I got the price down.
 And I got them home.

 Undecided was one of the singles.
 I'd heard all the Masters other stuff but this one was just out there.
 Brilliant record.
-As good as anything from overseas or on the Nuggets album.
+It's as good as anything from overseas or on the Nuggets album.
 It's just so bloody exciting right from the go.

-Eventually most the singles ended up in my jukebox.
+Eventually, most of the singles ended up in my jukebox.
 Just the right place for them to be.
 If not a little scary that they may get a little destroyed in there.
 Then again it's not working at the moment.

 Tuesday, July 26, 2011